ohscar/rmalloc/doc/paper/design.rst

 Measuring Jeff requires a rewrite of the application needing to be tested, to use the new malloc interface.
 The simple solution to do so is to emulate a regular malloc, i.e. directly lock after malloc.
 But that would make the compact operation no-op since no blocks can be moved.
 On the other hand, adapting existing code to benefit from Jeff's interface is error-prone.
-It is also not obvious which application would make good candidates.
+It is also not obvious which applications would make good candidates.
 Automating the modifications, if possible, would save much time.
 Finally, source code to the applications would be required for manual adaptions, which is not always available.
 I have therefore not done any manual adaptions of an application.